Published by admin on 15 Jul 2025

 First let me briefly elaborate on Xpeng's company strengths, or current competitive advantages.

-1. Product & Design: Xpeng’s cars have always had aesthetics and originality in mind.
-With a focus on tech and space, Xpeng’s P7+ and sub-brand MONA M03 sedans’ stylish looks, best-in-class comfort, and spaciousness are now established strong sellers in China, while their refreshed G6, G9, and X9 cars (2025 models) are seeing steady sales, especially in overseas markets where it is being launched in 2H2025.
+1. Strong Products & Unique Designs: Xpeng’s cars have a strong understanding and focus on its target audience.
+With an emphasis on tech and space, Xpeng’s P7+ and sub-brand MONA M03 sedans’ stylish looks, best-in-class comfort, and spaciousness are now established strong sellers in China, while their refreshed G6, G9, and X9 cars (2025 models) are seeing steady sales, especially in overseas markets where it is being launched in 2H2025.

-3. Cutting-edge Technology & Features: Outstanding Xpeng tech includes an in-house powertrain — consisting of battery, motor, and electrical architecture — integrated with the vehicle chassis and assisted driving capabilities, smart features, and luxurious materials.
+3. Technology & Features: Xpeng's cutting-edge tech includes an in-house Electrical/Electronic (E/E) vehicle architecture, smart cockpit, smart features, and luxurious materials.

 Xpeng VLM & VLA-OL Models <Xpeng>